michwong98/Discord-Event-Coordinator-Bot/README.md

 }
 ```

 Once the bot has been invited to a server and the auth.json file has been configured.
-Execute ```node bot.js``` in the "Command Prompt" window.
+Execute ```node bot.js DATABASEPASSWORD``` in the "Command Prompt" window.